How to Write a Cover Letter

 How to Write a Cover LetterCover Letter Format

 - Use quality, letter size paper.

 - Use paper that is light colored.
 Stores sell resume paper usually in 24# or 32# weights with envelopes.
 Use the same paper for your resume, cover letter and reference page.

 - Use common, simple to read fonts that are without shadows and outlines.
-If they want to scan in your letter the program that reads it will have more difficulty interpreting the characters.
+If they electronically scan your letter, the program that reads it will have more difficulty interpreting the characters.
 Consult our resume fonts page for more details about font selection.
 Our free cover letter creator program uses easy to read fonts for best results.

-- Use a font color that is dark and contrasting to the color paper you have chosen so it is easy to read.
+- Use an easy to read font color that is dark and contrasting to the color paper you have chosen.
 Dark blue or black are common choices.

 - Keep the fancy stuff to a minimum, you want the employer to focus on your job skills not your decorating choices.

 - Use single spaces within the body section.

 - The margins are set to one inch on all sides.